Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Method

 }

 where $\mathcal{L}_{\text{ntp}}$ is next-token prediction loss, $\log (\hat{s})$ is predicted scale in logarithmic space, \(s^{*}\) is ground-truth scale.
-Moreover, {\dname} contains multi-step data with reasoning processes, providing a ``cold start'' for subsequent RFT stage.
-This SFT-trained model thus exhibits improved ability for multi-step spatial tracing.
-See Supp.~\ref{suppsubsec: SFT training details} for details.
+Moreover, {\dname} contains multi-step data with reasoning processes, providing a ``cold start'' for the subsequent RFT stage.
+Please check Supp.~\ref{suppsubsec: training data} for details about SFT training configuration.